rk032/ImageColorization/README.md

 ## 🖼 How It Works

-1. User uploads a grayscale image.
+1. User uploads a grayscale image via the web interface.
-2. Flask saves the uploaded image to `uploads/`.
+2. Flask saves the uploaded image to the `uploads/` directory.
-3. Backend model processes the image using **PyTorch & FastAI**.
+3. The backend model processes the image using **PyTorch & FastAI** to generate a colorized version.
-4. Colorized image is saved in `results/` and displayed on the frontend.
+4. The colorized image is saved in the `results/` directory.
+5. The frontend displays the original and colorized images side-by-side for comparison.

 ---

 ## 📦 Requirements

-Create a `requirements.txt` with:
+Make sure to have a `requirements.txt` file with:

 ```
 flask